smifaye/smifaye.github.io/_notes/100 Public/Feed/ux content.md

 ![Screenshot of a button displaying the words 'Open preview'](/assets/img/preview-button.png)

 Once they're previewing content they're able to switch views.
-Citizens Advice has a number of different audiences that view content, like:
+Citizens Advice has many audiences that view content, like:
 - members of the public in England
 - members of the public in Wales
 - advisers in England